 , you identify the shady areas of your supply chain, which would be natural target for attackers to exploit.

-- Dependencies with no link to source code repositories (high severity)
+- Dependencies with no/invalid* link to source code repositories (high severity)

-- Dependencies with no tag / commit sha for release, impossible to have reproducible builds (high severity)
+- Dependencies with no tag/commit SHA for release, impossible to have reproducible builds (medium severity)

 - Deprecated Dependencies (medium severity)